Rossland native illustrates non-fiction children’s novel ‘Orca Rescue’ - Trail Daily Times

 For Burwash the process was challenging, but the result well worth it.

-Burwash’s evocative watercolour illustrations make the perfect accompaniment to the text, intended for readers Grades 3-6.
+Burwash ’s evocative watercolour illustrations make the perfect accompaniment to the text, intended for readers Gr.
+3-6.

 But it did not come easy.
-The artist had to undertake a crash course in cetology for both accuracy and aesthetics.
+The artist had to undertake a crash course on cetology for both accuracy and aesthetics.

 “Familiarizing myself with the nuances of individual whales was a learning curve and involved a lot of editing.
 The project ended up doubling in length in the process and took over two years, rather than the original one-year timeline.”